dylanmcdiarmid/virtual-dom-docs-wip/vnode.md

 # VNode

 A VNode is a representation of a dom node.
-Most end users will probably have their VNodes generated through a templating language (such as [virtual-hyperscript](https://github.com/Raynos/virtual-hyperscript/)), but understanding the VNode interface can be useful.
+Most end users will probably have their VNodes generated through [virtual-hyperscript](https://github.com/Matt-Esch/virtual-dom/tree/master/virtual-hyperscript), but understanding the VNode interface can be useful.

 In virtual-dom, VNodes are turned from virtual nodes into real nodes with the createElement function.
-You can read the code at [vdom/create-element](https://github.com/Matt-Esch/vdom/blob/master/create-element.js)
+You can read the code at [vdom/create-element](https://github.com/Matt-Esch/virtual-dom/blob/master/vdom/create-element.js)

 ## Arguments